+<sba stream state>

-<sba\stream\state> is the SBA stream state (both or on) value from step 1 records from the stream named AMA to the core manager.
+is the SBA stream state (both or on) value from step 1

+For example, the command sdmbctrl ama on sends billing records from the stream named AMA to the core manager.
 The stream is now running, and the core manager is receiving billing records and writing records to billing files.